 Small World Theatre is an iconic near zero carbon venue in the heart of the community of Cardigan, Ceredigion.

-Cambrian Safaris provides excursions into the Cambrian Mountains in a Land Rover Discovery.
+Cambrian Safaris provides excursions into the Cambrian Mountains and of all of Wales in a Land Rover Discovery.

-Tours can either start in Devils Bridge, Aberystwyth or from your accommodation.
+Tours can start from your accommodation, Devils Bridge, or Aberystwyth.